Coder-Python/real-estate-price-prediction/README.md

 A dedicated requirement.txt and a Dockerfile was created to be able to build/deploy the API on render, they are available in the /deployment folder.

-Tip : After many trial and error, i realise that sklearn was need for xgboost, otherwise xgboost doesn't work, sklearn was then added in the requirement.txt file.
+Tip : After many trial and error, i realise that sklearn was needed for xgboost, otherwise xgboost doesn't work, sklearn was then added to the requirement.txt file.